‘Fox News’ Reporter Lawrence Jones Mocked For Wearing Tiny Bulletproof Vest While Reporting At U.S. Border

 — Claudia Tristán (@tristan_claudia) April 4, 2019

-Lawrence Jones stood by his decision to wear the vest, though in his second appearance on Fox News to defend himself he wore a noticeably larger one.
+Lawrence Jones stood by his decision to wear the vest, though, in his second appearance on Fox News to defend himself, he wore a noticeably larger one.